 - Processed for limited purposes; - Adequate, relevant and not excessive; - Detailed, accurate and up to date; - Kept no longer than necessary (Information Commissioners Office 2019); - o Processed in accordance with the data subjects' rights; and - Stored securely. - All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded by the safeguarding team on CPOMS and/or in the Child Protection file. - All records relating to child protection concerns are kept in a separate child protection file and held as confidential information.
 Child protection files are stored securely and all electronic files are password protected.
 The DSL monitors and facilitates access to child protection records. - The student's main file will clearly indicate that there is a separate child protection file but will not contain any other details about the concern or allegation.
-The student's main file, however, will contain appropriate safeguarding information to ensure the College Leader is fully aware of factors that may affect their attendance, behaviour, mental health and progress, i.e. - minutes of CP, CIN or Early Help meetings. - Records on the child protection file include; the nature of the event, observation or information; the actions taken, by whom, and the outcome of the action; the dates and times of events and actions taken; the full names and job titles of all people and services involved and the name of the person recording the notes. - Child protection records are normally exempt from the disclosure provisions of General Data Protection Regulation, which means that children and parents do not have an automatic right to see them.
+The student's main file, however, will contain appropriate safeguarding information to ensure the College Leader is fully aware of factors that may affect their attendance, behaviour, mental health and progress, i.e. minutes of CP, CIN or Early Help meetings. - Records on the child protection file include; the nature of the event, observation or information; the actions taken, by whom, and the outcome of the action; the dates and times of events and actions taken; the full names and job titles of all people and services involved and the name of the person recording the notes. - Child protection records are normally exempt from the disclosure provisions of General Data Protection Regulation, which means that children and parents do not have an automatic right to see them.
 The Data Protection Act does not prevent the school from sharing information with relevant agencies, where the information may help to protect the child. - There is a clear system in school for staff to register 'Notes of Concerns' through the CPOMS system.
 Guidance on what may trigger a 'Note of Concern' is shared at annual safeguarding training but may include things such as; persistent tiredness; student frequently asks to go to the toilet, begins to show inappropriate behaviour, displays weight loss, becomes withdrawn, is persistently angry, is inexplicably agitated or aggressive, is tearful for no apparent reasons, starts hurting other pupils, steals food, appears unkempt, etc. This also includes concerns about mental health and well-being during communication with staff during periods of isolation or whole school closure as a result of Covid-19.
 If staff do have any concern that are not explicit safeguarding / child protection issues they should add this concern to CPOMS and direct to the safeguarding team.
-The document will also contain details of any further actions taken by the safeguarding team and the reasons why no action was taken if the team decide not to refer to an external agency. - The Goddard Inquiry officially started on 9th July 2015 to investigate the extent to which institutions have discharged their duty of care to protect children against sexual abuse.
-Under the interim recommendations of the Goddard Inquiry all files, held in on-site or off-site storage, must not be destroyed until the final Inquiry report is published in 2020.
+The document will also contain details of any further actions taken by the safeguarding team and the reasons why no action was taken if the team decide not to refer to an external agency.

+- The Goddard Inquiry officially started on 9th July 2015 to investigate the extent to which institutions have discharged their duty of care to protect children against sexual abuse.
 At present, all child protection files should be kept until the child is 25 years old.
 This includes all paper files, all digital records and any other forms of documentation.
-The report states that 'all institutions must 'preserve all records relating to the care of children by their institution without limit of time'.

-- However, some records are subject to statutory requirements and have specific retention periods.
+The report states that 'all institutions must 'preserve all records relating to the care of children by their institution without limit of time'. - However, some records are subject to statutory requirements and have specific retention periods.
 This includes records relating to looked after and adopted children. - When the retention period has expired, confidential records will be shredded in the presence of the School Business Manager and all electronic versions will be appropriately purged.